Kgray44/WS2812IR/README.md

 Check out the WS2812IR_No_Blocking.ino sketch!
 It doesn't utilise the library, and it's code is completely non-blocking.

-Newly added: WS2812IR_No_Blocking_with_Modes.ino is a new sketch that includes 4 "modes", along with the basic color changing and brightness altering of the previous none blocking sketch!
+WS2812IR_No_Blocking_with_Modes.ino is a new sketch that includes 4 "modes", along with the basic color changing and brightness altering of the previous none blocking sketch!
 The "modes" are:
 * Strobe (3 LEDs flash, then switch to the other 3)
 * Chase (single LED pattern, appears to be going along the strip and takes a hue value)
 * ChaseC (single LED pattern, appears to be going along the strip and takes a RGB value)